MuntashirAkon/DeleteYourAccountFromWebsite/README.md

+### For more sites list visit: https://justdeleteme.xyz/

+---

 *NOTE: Please user browser's find option (usually `ctl` + `f` or `cmd` + `f`) to find the domain you need.*

 *NOTE 2: Websites are listed alphabetically.*